Wovi10/TrafficIntersection_Calculator/src/TechnicalRules.md

 - Always in m.
 - Always in Double.
 ### Basics
-- Abbreviation is 'd', always as prefix.
+- Abbreviation is 'd', only as prefix.
 - d = v * t